 There’s likely to be a charge for any of these options, although it may not be more than the overall cost of short-term van insurance.
 Always think about what works best for you in terms of cover, price and ease.

-What’s the shortest or longest time you can insure a vehicle with temporary insurance?
+What’s the shortest or longest time you can insure a vehicle with temporary insurance via Compare the Market?

-You can get temporary insurance from an hour to 84 days.
+You can get temporary insurance from one hour to 28 days.
 Just pick the length of time that suits you.
 Time limits can vary among insurance providers, so make sure you say how long you need temporary insurance for when comparing.

 Can I drive a van that I’ve just bought without getting insurance?